platformsh/platformsh-docs/src/gettingstarted/own-code/app-configuration.md

         locations:
           '/':
               passthru: true
       ```

+      The above configuration forwards all requests to `/*` to the process started by `web.commands.start`.
+In the case of PHP containers, `passthru` must specify what PHP file to forward the request to, as well as the docroot under which the file lives.
+For example,

+      ```yaml
+      web:
+        locations:
+            '/':
+                root: 'web'
+                passthru: '/app.php'
+      ```
 * `mounts`: Configuring mounts are not required, unless part of your application requires write-access.
 By default, Platform.sh provided a *read-only* filesystem for your projects so that you can be confident in the health and security of your application once it has deployed.